microsoft/JSTSdocs/articles/nodejs/unittesting.md

 Test execution time: 1.5731 Seconds
 ```

-> [!NOTE]
+> :pushpin:
 > If you get an error indicating that *vstest.console.exe* cannot be found, make sure you've opened the Developer Command Prompt and not a regular command prompt.

 ## <a name="addingFramework"></a>Add support for a unit test framework

 You can extend the support for additional test frameworks by implementing the discovery and execution logic using JavaScript.
 In the following location:

 *<VisualStudioFolder>\Common7\IDE\Extensions\Microsoft\NodeJsTools\TestAdapter\TestFrameworks*

 You see folders for the supported test frameworks.
 Under each folder, a JavaScript file named after the folder contains two exported functions: